asfadmin/Discovery-asf-data-search-manual/markdown-docs/datasets/using_ASF_data.md

 Full Burst ID:
 ![Screenshot](/images/full_burst_id_diagram.png){: style="height:150px;width:150px"}

+Each burst file also has a corresponding XML Metadata file available.
+The Burst XML Metadata is a virtually generated file, and therefore does not have its own unique filename.
+The XML Metadata can only be found via the burst scene name, and is not searchable in a list search.

 ### ALOS PALSAR
 ALOS PALSAR offers historical data, and has some analysis-ready RTC (Radiometric Terrain Corrected) products, processed by ASF.